unjs/unhead/docs/content/api/0.core/create-head.md

     (options: CreateHeadOptions = {}) : Unhead
 ```

-The `createHead` function is used to create an instance of unhead.
+The `createHead` function is used to create an instance of Unhead.

 ## Example